elemoine/cv/cv.en.rst

 -------------------------------------------------------------------------------

 * Passionate software developer
-* Linux user and enthusiat for 10 years
+* Linux user and enthusiat for 15 years
-* Opensource believer
+* Open-source contributors
 * Autodidact, especially when related to computer concepts
 * Competent in providing guidance and leadership to others